ovh/docs/pages/web_cloud/web_hosting/hosting_migrating_to_ovh/guide.en-us.md

 - Hosting [Pro](/links/web/hosting-professional-offer) with **100 MX Plan email accounts** (for business)
 - Hosting [Performance](/links/web/hosting-performance-offer) with **1000 MX Plan email accounts** (scalable dedicated resources)

 Once you have chosen your hosting plan, click the `Order`{.action} button on the commercial pages above.
-Follow the steps for the **order without requesting the transfer of your domain name** (This action will be performed in step 10 of this guide).
+Follow the steps for the **order without requesting the transfer of your domain name**.
+(This action will be performed in step 10 of this guide.)

 You can also place the order from your [OVHcloud Control Panel](/links/manager).
 Once you have logged in, follow the instructions below:

 - Go to the `Web Cloud`{.action} tab.
-- In the top left of the interface, click `Order`{.action} , then `Hosting plans`{.action}.
+- In the top left of the interface, click `Order`{.action}, then `Hosting plans`{.action}.
 - Follow the steps in the **order without requesting the transfer of your domain name** (this action will be carried out in step 10 of this guide).

 Once the payment has been confirmed, the hosting plan installation will begin.
 An email will be sent to your contact email address.
 It will contain the credentials for accessing your web hosting plan’s FTP (File Transfer Protocol) storage space.